Unpacking Black Hole Complementarity: Lessons

 \section{Lessons}

 An operational formulation of black hole complementarity has been essential in the recent literature surrounding the black hole information paradox.
-This literature has showed that attempts to extract observable violations of quantum mechanics out of the paradox fail, as long as we restrict to above-Planck-scale physics.
-Very promising proposals to generate observable violations of quantum mechanics have been thwarted for subtle reasons.
-Meanwhile a descriptive version of complementarity is unsuccessful: the exterior and infalling descriptions taken simultaneously results in violations of quantum mechanics.
+This literature shows that attempts to extract, from the paradox, observable violations of quantum mechanics in above-Planck-scale physics fail.
+Very promising proposals to generate observable violations of quantum mechanics are thwarted for subtle reasons.
+Meanwhile, a descriptive version of complementarity is unsuccessful: the exterior and infalling descriptions taken representationally seriously conflict with quantum mechanics.

 So where do we go from here?
 For scientific realists, the failure of descriptive complementarity is perhaps none too surprising.
-After all, the black hole information paradox identified an \emph{inconsistency} in the application of quantum mechanics to a black hole.
-Given an inconsistency, it is no suprise that the inconsistency reappears in different guises in different thought experiments.
+After all, the black hole information paradox identified an inconsistency in the application of quantum mechanics to a black hole.
+Given an inconsistency, it is no surprise that the inconsistency reappears in different guises in different thought experiments.
 You can run but you can't hide.